alanwsmith/doc-write-image-loader/README.md

 Cases to Test
 --------------

-- NOTE: For Split tests between ones where `viewport_logical_height` is used and ones where it's not.
-(Starting with the ones where it's not since it's a secondary case)

 To Test:

-- Case where raw_source_width is the limiting factor.
+- Case where raw_source_width is the limiting factor - DONE.
-- Case where raw_source_height is the limiting factor.
+- Case where raw_source_height is the limiting factor (this isn't a thing right now since everything is based off % width. it would have to be a new feature where you explitily defined pixel height, or a percentage of the viewport height)
-- Case where viewport_logical_width is the limiting factor.
+- Case where viewport_logical_width is the limiting factor - DONE.
 - Case where viewport_logical_height is the limiting factor (this can wait until phase II)

 __Prior Test Cases from Prototypes to Review__

+NOTE: Right now, I don't think these are necessary.
+With the basic case of just using % of viewport width, either, there is enough raw image to call that size or there's not.
+There isn't height logic involved.

+Leaving these here for consideration of adding height based limitations, but these will likely be removed.

 These are the test cases used for the prototype.